Price Heterogeneity as a Source of Heterogeneous Demand: Abstract

 \section{Abstract}

-We explore heterogenous prices as a source of heterogenous or stochastic demand.
-Heterogenous prices could arise either because there is actual price variation among consumers or because consumers (mis)perceive prices differently.
-Our main result says the following: if heterogenous prices have a distribution among consumers that is (in a sense) stable across observations, then a model where consumers have a common utility function but face heterogenous prices has precisely the same implications as a heterogenous preference/random utility model (with no price heterogeneity). {\bf Keywords.}\, random utility, stochastic demand, augmented utility, misperceived prices, reference prices, equivalence scales, Afriat's Theorem.
+We explore heterogeneous prices as a source of heterogeneous or stochastic demand.
+Heterogeneous prices could arise either because there is actual price variation among consumers or because consumers (mis)perceive prices differently.
+Our main result says the following: if heterogeneous prices have a distribution among consumers that is (in a sense) stable across observations, then a model where consumers have a common utility function but face heterogeneous prices has precisely the same implications as a heterogeneous preference/random utility model (with no price heterogeneity). {\bf Keywords.}\, random utility, stochastic demand, augmented utility, misperceived prices, reference prices, equivalence scales, Afriat's Theorem.